-If you want to lower your heating and air conditioning bills, especially during triple-digit Apex summers, having spray foam insulation installed in your attic is an excellent solution.
+If you want to lower your heating and air conditioning bills, especially during triple-digit summers, having attic spray foam insulation in Apex installed is an excellent solution.
 In fact, just taking this one step can result in a dramatic reduction in your energy bills because insulation blocks radiant, convective and conductive heat flow.

 - Convection occurs when heat circulates through the air such as hot air rising or cool air sinking.

 - Radiant transfer happens when light from the sun heats the roof and that radiation absorbed can rise off of surfaces in your attic and cause heat transfer.

 Without the proper insulation, conduction causes heat to seep into your attic and down through your attic flooring and ceiling, while convection is causing hot air from your ground floor to rise toward your ceiling.
 This causes your air conditioner to work harder and skyrocket your energy bills.
 When you intall attic spray foam insulation in Apex, hot air in your attic won’t seep into your living areas in the summer, nor will your warm air move into an unheated attic in the winter.

 What Is Attic Spray Foam Insulation In Apex?

 Compared to fiberglass and cellulose insulation, spray foam is relatively new to the insulation world.
 It’s made from liquid isocyanate and liquid polyol resin, two organic compounds.
 Each liquid is kept in a separate tank, connected by one hose, and when the liquids combine, they become a foam that increases up to 60 times the size of the liquid.

 Spray foam insulation can fill small and large gaps and can be sprayed onto walls, between the studs, and even in cracks around windows, doors, and where floors and walls come together in your Apex home.
 This prevents air from escaping or coming into your home through cracks and blocks heat from transferring through radiation or conduction.